Angiopoietin: Angiogenesis signaling

 To migrate, the endothelial cells need to loosen the endothelial connections by breaking down the basal lamina and the ECM scaffold of blood vessels.
 These connections are a key determinant of vascular permeability and relieve peri-endothelial cell contact, which is also a major factor in vessel stability and maturity.
 After the physical barrier is removed, under the influence of the growth factors VEGF with addition contributions of other factors like angiopoietin-1, integrins, and chemokines play an essential role.
 VEGF and ang-1 are involved in endothelial tube formation.

 Vascular permeability signaling

 Angiopoietin-1 and angiopoietin-2 are modulators of endothelial permeability and barrier function.
 Endothelial cells secrete angiopoietin-2 for autocrine signaling while parenchymal cells of the extravascular tissue secrete angiopoietin-2 onto endothelial cells for paracrine signaling, which then binds to the extracellular matrix and is stored within the endothelial cells.

+Angiopoietin-1 and the Tie2

+Angiopoietin-1 has been classified as a Tie2 agonist.
+Due to Angiopoietin-2 being an antagonist researchers looked into functional differences between Ang-1 and Ang-2 to learn more about the Tie2 signaling initiation.
+Early structural analysis revealed that their differences were concentrated in the P-domain of the fibrinogen.
+Studies showed that the P-domain consisted of non-polar residues.
+Providing stability for the Calcium Ion and the Tie2 complex.
+Studies showed that three residues in the P-domain where responsible for the agonist behavior of Ang-1: Leu, His, Asp.
+This was significant because this knowledge could be applied to Ang-2 studies.
+Through the substitution of these residues the signaling of Ang-2 could be inhibited.
+Making it valuable for cancer drug discovery.

 Cancer

 Angiopoietin-2 has been proposed as a biomarker in different cancer types.
 Angiopoietin-2 expression levels are proportional to the cancer stage for both small and non-small cell lung cancers.
 It has been also implicated to play role in hepatocellular and endometrial carcinoma-induced angiogenesis.
 Experiments using blocking antibodies for angiopoietin-2 have shown to decrease metastasis to lungs and lymph nodes.